List of Atari SA subsidiaries: Atari Interactive, Inc.

+Infogrames, LLC

+Infogrames, LLC is a video game publishing company, outside the "Atari" brand, founded in Los Angeles and occasionally in Paris on April 23, 2024.

 Atari Japan KK

 Atari Japan KK is the Japanese distribution and publication arm of Atari SA.
 It was originally formed in October 2000 as Infogrames Hudson KK, a joint-venture with Japanese developer and publisher Hudson Soft.
 After the venture ended, it was renamed as Infogrames Japan KK in 2002 before gaining its current name in 2003.
 It was the only Non-US Atari distribution arm that was not part of Distribution Partners or sold off to Namco Bandai Games in 2009, and remains a subsidiary of Atari SA to this day, although the company currently remains dormant.
 Atari publish their games in Japan through other smaller publishers.

 MobyGames

 MobyGames, a crowdsourced video game website, was acquired by Atari SA from Blue Flame Labs on March 8, 2022, after an initial plan to purchase the site in the previous November.